 I have worked as a programmer, as a database administrator, as a business analyst, as a consultant, as a business owner, as an IT Manager, and a few more.

-I have been the head of IT for multiple client companies (simultaneously) as the owner of Antidote Computer Services, and the head of IT for a 200 employee healthcare company as the IT Manager for McCallum Place.
+I have been the head of IT for multiple client companies, simultaneously, as the owner of Antidote Computer Services, and the head of IT for a 200 employee healthcare company as the IT Manager for McCallum Place.

 - A membership application plugin for GGRR.
 This replaces the typical WordPress user registration form and requires Coordinator intervention to grant permissions to various parts of the website.

 - A local debug plugin was created as a reminder to myself, when I’m working on a local development copy, as opposed to the live copy of a website.
 This plugin displays a prominent message at one of the screen corners as a reminder.
-I have no plans to list this in the WordPress.org Plugin Directory.
-Although, after a bit of clean-up, I don’t know, why not.
+I have no plans to list this in the WordPress.org Plugin Repository.
+Although, after a bit of clean-up, I don’t know why not.

 © 2017 – 2018, Paul Swarthout.
 All rights reserved.